soluble-io/soluble-mediatools/docs/index.md

 A PHP version >= 7.1 and depending on required services: ffmpeg and ffprobe.

-> For linux, you can easily download statically compiled binaries [here](https://johnvansickle.com/ffmpeg/),
-> alternatively have a look to the [travis install script](https://github.com/soluble-io/soluble-mediatools/blob/master/.travis/travis-install-ffmpeg.sh) too.

 ## Project philosophy

 ???+ Info "Note for developers"